Rinnegatamante/lpp-3ds/README.md

 # Compiling the source

-The repository will provide you a full set of all needed library.
+The repository will provide you a full set of all of the needed libraries.
 Take in mind that a lot of them are modified versions of the original ones so if you want to update them, take a look at [this repository](https://github.com/Rinnegatamante/lpp-3ds_libraries) where you can find sourcecodes of every pre-builded library used in this repository.
 Also take in mind that **libkhax** includes also **libSu** sourcecode.
 Last but not least, please note that **libjpeg.a** file is a standard compilation of libjpeg-turbo.<br><br>
 Lua Player Plus 3DS supports different flags to enables some features:<br>
 **-DUSE_MEMCHUNKHAX2** enables memchunkhax2 usage through svchax at startup for firmwares between 9.3 and 10.7.<br>
 **-DCITRA3DS_COMPATIBLE** removes romFs support causing Citra3DS emulator crash.<br>